Use this button to switch between dark and light mode.

 So far, this article has shared how AI can help lawyers practice the law, but there are other areas in which it offers benefits.
 From a business perspective, client service is crucial to a law firm—perhaps more so than most other industries.

 As a result, many firms are experimenting with Chatbots.
-These are AI-powered client service tools that can answer routine client questions quickly and automatically.
-That frees up your time to focus on big-picture issues.
+These are AI-powered client service tools that can answer routine client questions quickly and automatically, freeing up more time to focus on big-picture issues.

 AI can also assist with automation, which can include basic things like scheduling and client intake, along with sending out confirmation and reminder emails.